A to Z Psychology

 Play Therapy

-Many parents or caregivers can intuitively pick up when their child is not quite themselves.
-Whether it’s noticing that their child is having difficulty sleeping, withdrawing more than usual, having trouble with friendships or school, or that something about them is different following an upsetting or traumatic event.
+Many parents or caregivers can intuitively sense when their child is not quite themselves.
+You may notice difficulty sleeping, increased withdrawal, challenges with friendships or school, or emotional changes following a distressing or traumatic event.

-In contexts such as these, Play Therapy can be an invaluable tool to uncover and support the difficulties that a child may be experiencing.
-Children may not have the ability to process their emotions or articulate with others that they are struggling - but the way they do communicate naturally and effortlessly is through the language of play.
+In situations like these, Play Therapy for children can be an invaluable and evidence-based approach.
+Children may not yet have the ability to fully process or verbalise their emotions, but they naturally communicate through the language of play.

 What Is Play Therapy?